 Written by: Sue LeClaire

-- Contain a unique code,
+- It contains a unique code

-- Cease to be usable upon redemption, and
+- Cease to be usable upon redemption

 Redemption.
-During checkout the coupon’s unique code is either scanned, in the form of a barcode, or entered into the POS by the cashier.
+During checkout the mobile coupon’s unique code is either scanned, in the form of a barcode, or entered into the POS by the cashier.
 While not required, being able to scan a barcode during checkout provides a seamless and expedient process for both the customer and retailer.
 Following recognition of the unique code by the POS system, the coupon is marked as redeemed and the one-time-use mobile coupon is “cleared.”
 By clearing the coupon, it has been “collected” at the time of purchase and is no longer available for use.